RobBagby/dcos-primer/deploy-loadbalanced.md

 ## The application
 I should mention that the code you see below borrowed heavily from **Jim Spring**: <https://github.com/jmspring/weave-on-mesos>.
 I simply stripped it down to the bare minimum I needed to illustrate a load balanced web app.
 Thanks Jim!

 Below, I will briefly discuss the code you will need for dockerizing the node app.
-You can find the code here: https://github.com/RobBagby/dcos-primer/tree/master/node-returnhostname-web.
+You can find the code [here](https://github.com/RobBagby/dcos-primer/tree/master/node-returnhostname-web).
 It is likely the best option for you to simply **clone this repo**.
 #### Web App
 [server.js](https://github.com/RobBagby/dcos-primer/blob/master/node-returnhostname-web/server.js)
  ``` javascript